opis/database/4.x/schema-creating-tables.md

 ## Primary key

-Adding a primary key for a newly created table is done using the `primary` method.
+Adding a primary key for a newly created table is done by using the `primary` method.
-The method takes as an argument the name of the column on which you want to add the primary key constraint.
-The name of the primary key will be the same as the column's name.
+This method takes as an argument the name of the column on which you want to add the primary key constraint.
+The primary key's name will be then derived from the table's name and the name of the column on which the primary key was added.

 ```php
 $db->schema()->create('users', function($table){